adnanshaikh09/MindCare/README.md

 10.⁠ ⁠*In-app Notifications*: Users receive notifications about upcoming check-ins or important mental health reminders directly within the app.
 11.⁠ ⁠*Tutorial and Onboarding*: New users are guided through an in-app tutorial, showing how to interact with the chatbot and log their emotions.
 12.⁠ ⁠*Security and Privacy Settings*: Users can adjust security settings, such as enabling or disabling biometric login for the app.
+13. *Emotional State History Visualization*: Users can view their emotional state over time in a chart, providing insight into patterns in their mood.
+14. *Customizable User Profile*: Users can set up and customize their profile with preferences such as preferred chat topics, response style, and app themes.
+15. *Favorite Chat Excerpts*: Users can save key parts of their chat conversations with the AI that they find helpful, and revisit them later.
+16. *Offline Mode*: Some non-chat features, such as viewing saved mental health resources and logs, can be accessed in offline mode.
 ---

 ## *Setup Instructions*